OngoGablogian/MiSTer_Ongo/README.md

 > [!IMPORTANT]
-> For the CD-i core core to function properly, you need a MiSTer Main from Jan.
-18th 2025 or later (commit 57d29ae).
+> The CD-i core is now officially released and included with update_all!
 If you've previously added the lines below to you MiSTer.ini file, please remove them.

 ```
 [CD-i]